open/close all folders

 - Smug Snake: Before he goes on his mission, he makes Count Lippe and Fiona increase his reward simply because he's the only one who can do their job.
 This gets him killed when Blofeld and Largo hear of his new demand, but Largo leaves his body, with Francois Derval's face AND personal belongings, in the sunken jet for Bond to find later.

 - You Have Outlived Your Usefulness: In response to his behavior, he is executed by Largo himself, who cuts his air hose underwater after Palazzi's seat belt jammed.
+In the book, he gets stabbed through the mouth with a knife by one of Largo's henchmen.

 Played by: Guy DolemanA SPECTRE agent who is charged to guard Angelo Palazzi while the latter recovers from his plastic surgery at Shrublands.
 There, he tries to kill Bond.
 His whole experience with Bond, along with Palazzi electing to take advantage of the NATO agreement at the Eleventh Hour for more money, gets both of them killed, with Lippe being blown up in his car by Volpe.